 Bruxism is a common dental complaint which affects 30 to 40 million people in the U.S. alone.
 It occurs when you grind your teeth or clench your jaw, often unconsciously in your sleep.

-At Green Hills Dentistry in Allentown, Dr. Forgosh works with patients to develop a specialized treatment plan to address the causes of bruxism and find the best way to preserve teeth.
+At Green Hills Family & Cosmetic Dentistry in Allentown, Dr. Forgosh works with patients to develop a specialized treatment plan to address the causes of bruxism and find the best way to preserve teeth.

 The only time your teeth are supposed to touch is when you swallow.
 Even when you chew, there is food between your teeth.
 Simply put, if you catch yourself with your teeth together, you are clenching.
 Even lightly holding or rubbing your teeth together can, over time, fatigue your muscles, wear down your teeth, and potentially cause problems in your jaw joints.